 Over the past 6 years, there has been a flurry of criticism from news media, certain officials and even some storm chasers that allege that storm chaser traffic has reached critical mass and is increasingly causing massive problems for local responders.
-While rare events can indeed cause real traffic jams (caused in no small part by locals and the police/fire vehicles themselves) - and of course there are some bad apples in the chase community - this issue is being blown massively out of proportion.
+While rare events can indeed cause real traffic jams (caused in no small part by locals and the police/fire vehicles themselves (click for video)) - and of course there are some bad apples in the chase community - this issue is being blown massively out of proportion.

 Above: a typical storm chaser convergence at Bennington, Kansas on May 28, 2013

-News flash: Chasers have video of everything
+PSA: Chasers have video of everything

 A word of caution to would-be critics: today's storm chasers have cameras rolling - and lots of them.
 Documenting what we see on our expeditions via video and stills has always been a staple of storm chasing.
 In addition to handheld and tripoded cameras, many chasers have mounted full-time cameras that either save the video to memory cards or stream it live to Youtube, where it is then archived.
 Action cameras like GoPros are also commonly employed to capture the entire chase from additional angles.